rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 But if you do marry, you have not sinned, and if a betrothed woman marries, she has not sinned.
 Yet those who marry will have worldly troubles, and I would spare you that. ^0728

-This is what I mean, brothers : the appointed time has grown very short.
+This is what I mean, brothers: the appointed time has grown very short.
 From now on, let those who have wives live as though they had none, ^0729

 and those who mourn as though they were not mourning, and those who rejoice as though they were not rejoicing, and those who buy as though they had no goods, ^0730